Property Tax Billing

 The Treasurer is responsible for investing the cash reserves of more than 80 government entities geographically located within the county with over 400 different funds.
-For 2018, the average daily balance of these funds was $1.279 Billion and returned over $28 million in investment income.
+For 2019, the average daily balance of these funds was $1.279 Billion and returned over $28 million in investment income.
 Investment income supports local government services without raising taxes or fees on the public.

 The Spokane County Investment Pool (SCIP) was created in 1994 to provide a more efficient way to manage these cash reserves and maximize interest income.
 The objectives of the pool, in order of importance, are safety, liquidity, and return.
 All investment decisions are governed by the Spokane County Investment Policy (PDF), and reviewed by the Spokane County Finance Committee.

 The Policy has been awarded Certificates of Excellence by the Municipal Treasurer’s Association of the United States and Canada, and by the Washington Municipal Treasurer’s Association.
 All investments must meet requirements of legality, as defined by Washington State Law.